 The FOEN supports the integration of environmental and development objectives into development cooperation programmes with developing countries and countries in transition and the establishment of coherence between bilateral and multilateral activities.
 These goals can only be attained through close collaboration between the FOEN, SDC and SECO.
 The implementation of aid activities in developing countries for the benefit of the global environment is regulated by a piece of legislation passed in 1991.

-Since 2012, the FOEN, SDC, the SECO, the Federal Finance Administration (FFA) and the Federal Department of Foreign Affairs (FDFA) have been collaborating through a joint platform on funding international cooperation on environmental issues.
+Since 2012, the FOEN, SDC, SECO, the Federal Finance Administration (FFA) and the Prosperity and Sustainability Division Federal Department of the Foreign Affairs (FDFA) have been collaborating through a joint platform on funding international cooperation on environmental issues.
 This platform deals with both the mechanisms for funding environmental conventions and with bilateral and multilateral cooperation related to the environment.

 At the international level, the FOEN is involved in OECD and UN activities (UNECE, UNEP, UNDP and conferences on development).